Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone Bare Metal 1  - ESXi Setup.md

 I would select to place it onto datastore2:
 ![image](https://user-images.githubusercontent.com/71083461/213786545-73a788d3-406b-480a-af9f-2d2c04f5ecce.png)

-Then I set the virtual machine settings as follows with the following points:
+Then I set the virtual machine settings as follows with the following points (same points from VyOS VM setup apply EXCEPT for anything regarding the extra network adapter!):

 - Use thin provisioning